Bondage positions and methods: Technique

 A crotch rope may consist of either a single line running between the legs to stimulate the genitals, or two lines running either side of them to leave them exposed.
 In the former case, the rope may pass between the labia majora or deeper through the pudendal cleft of the vulva.
 Knots can be tied in the rope to apply specific pressure to the anus or clitoris.
 A crotch rope is usually fixed in place by tying it to a rope around the waist just above the hips or by tying the two ends to a fixture.
 Crotch ropes are sometimes used in BDSM activities, especially on female submissives, most commonly as a part of tease and denial.
 A crotch rope is sometimes combined with the damsel in distress pose used in silent films, where the arms are tied together behind the back at the elbows and wrists, and the legs are tied together at the knees and ankles.
+To prevent the transmission of infection, crotch ropes are often kept solely for the use of one partner.